BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-15-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 # Coherent state and solitonic state

 In quantum field theory (QFT), a **coherent state** is a specific type of quantum state that exhibits classical-like behavior.
 These states are widely used to describe states that most closely resemble classical waves.
+To understand it, it's best to start with quantum mechanics.

 In quantum mechanics, coherent states are eigenstates of the annihilation operator $\hat{a}$.
 For a harmonic oscillator, a coherent state $\left\lvert{\alpha}\right\rangle$ satisfies:
    $$
    \hat{a} \left\lvert{\alpha}\right\rangle  = \alpha \left\lvert{\alpha}\right\rangle
    $$

 where $\alpha$ is a complex number.
 Coherent states minimize the Heisenberg uncertainty principle, making them the quantum states most similar to classical oscillations.
 They exhibit minimal quantum fluctuations, contrary to pathologically defined states such as the eigen state of $\hat{x}$, which maximizes the fluctuation in the momentum space.
 Also, coherent states form an over-complete basis for the Hilbert space.
-The number of particles (e.g., photons) in a coherent state follows a Poisson distribution.

 In quantum field theory (QFT), coherent states are often defined with respect to `smeared annihilation operators`.
 This approach takes into account the fact that field operators are distributions that need to be smeared with test functions to make physical sense.
-To be more specific, the field operators $\hat{\phi}(x)$ and their conjugate momenta $\hat{\pi}(x)$ are functions of spacetime coordinates and are typically distributions.
+To be specific, the field operators $\hat{\phi}(x)$ and their conjugate momenta $\hat{\pi}(x)$ are functions of spacetime coordinates and are typically distributions.
 To handle these distributions properly, one introduces smeared field operators:

 $$
 \hat{\phi}(f) = \int d^dx \, f(x) \hat{\phi}(x)